Sookchand/OilGasMarketOptimisation/IMPLEMENTATION_SUMMARY.md

 - **Risk Assessment**: For market, geopolitical, and regulatory risk analysis
 - **Decision Support**: For scenario modeling and advanced visualization
 - **Data Drift Detection**: For comparing model predictions with real-world data and detecting when models need retraining
+- **Hybrid Retrieval System**: For advanced information retrieval combining semantic and keyword search
+- **Automated Market Report Generator**: For comprehensive market reports with visualizations and insights
+- **Online Learning Framework**: For continuous model improvement with new data
+- **Model Registry**: For managing model versions and metadata

 ### 2. Interactive User Interface